pschwede/AnchorBot/README.md

 Reloading the page, you will get a next interest-adopted collection.
 Note that, to harness the daily flush of news, each article is displayed only once!

-TLDR: It's a simple learning news feed aggregator and surprisingly works well.
+*TLDR*: It's a simple learning news feed aggregator and surprisingly works well.

 Features